 COVID-19 vaccination clinics now under way

-Please remember that when contacted to book a Covid vaccination we will not ask for payment or your bank details.
+Please remember that when contacted to book a Covid vaccination you will not be asked for payment or your bank details.
 If you are asked for this information please do not give it out as it will not be a contact from the NHS.

 Please remember to do all you can all to protect yourselves, your families and your communities - Hands, Face, Space.

-Covid cases in Norfolk & Waveney are rising.
-Help us help you to keep you and your family safe by washing your hands regularly, use face coverings to cover your nose and mouth especially when indoors and other confined spaces, and keeping your distance from the people around you.
-Remember you are currently only allowed to meet with a maximum of six people at a time, including children of any age, from outside your household, either indoors or outdoors.
+Help to keep you and your family safe by washing your hands regularly, use face coverings to cover your nose and mouth especially when indoors and other confined spaces, and keeping your distance from the people around you.

 All these measures will help stop Covid from spreading.
 We can all do our bit to help protect our families and communities.
 Keep up to date with the latest guidance: